OCD and Addiction

 Forms of OCD and Addiction to Watch For

-Forms of OCD and addiction can vary depending on the type or types of OCD you experience.
+Forms of OCD and addiction can vary depending on the type of OCD you experience.
 During the course of your daily affairs, obsessive-compulsive disorder symptoms bring on feelings of discomfort that fuel drug or alcohol-using urges.
-This means, pattern of substance abuse will likely correspond with patterns of OCD behavior.
+This means your pattern of substance abuse will likely correspond with patterns of OCD behavior.

 • Intrusive and repeating thought patterns